 The 'Demesde' or 'Domesday' survey was set in motion to raise under the for funds for defence with the threat of a Danish invasion instigated by Knud Sveinssen in 1086.
 The survey went ahead anyway after it was learned the king was murdered in Odense Cathedral by his barons.

 The information would prove useful for William, if only to show him who held lands and where.
 Whatever extra taxes he might have raised by this thorough search, it was more important for him to know how the power lay.
 On top of his other troubles, he didn't want his barons to be able to concentrate their political power at his expense.

 Population distribution in England north to the Tees

 Power-broking, Norman fashion: earldoms before and after AD 1066

 After the harrying of the North...

 How was William able to take over a kingdom as organised as England with a few thousand men and keep it subjugated - despite frequent uprisings from south-west to north?
-Marc Morris gives you the facts behind the Conquest, the determination of one man to succeed backed by an army replenished from across the English Channel - like D-Day in reverse without the aid of mid-20th Century technology.
+Marc Morris gives you the facts behind the Conquest, the determination of one man to succeed backed by an army replenished from across the English Channel - like D-Day in reverse without the aid of mid-20th Century warfare and communications technology.